msiemsen/msiemsen.github.io/classes.md

 permalink: "/classes"

 ---
 under construction don't sign up yet.
+Incorrect dates

 # You may attend classes if you are fully vaccinated